latebitflip-io/Bulwark.Auth/README.md

-# Bulwark.Auth
+# Bulwark.Auth (BETA)

-Bulwark.Auth is a simple JWT token authentication and account management service that easily fits into any infrastructure.
+Bulwark.Auth is an api based developer focused JWT authentication/authorization subsystem for any infrastructure.

 # Releases and contributing guidelines